misiektoja/instagram_monitor/docs/setup-and-first-run.md

 # Setup & First Run

-<a id="new-here-run-the-setup-wizard"></a>
+<a id="run-the-setup-wizard"></a>

 ## Run the setup wizard

 This page assumes Instagram Monitor is already installed (see [Installation](installation.md)).
 It walks through the interactive setup wizard then your first monitoring run.
-If you opened this page first, choose [PyPI](installation.md#install-from-pypi), the [manual Python script](installation.md#manual-python-based-installation), the [Docker image](installation.md#install-from-docker-hub) or [Docker Compose](installation.md#docker-compose), finish that method's steps then return here.
+If you opened this page first, choose [PyPI](installation.md#install-from-pypi), the [manual Python script](installation.md#install-the-manual-script), the [Docker image](installation.md#install-from-docker-hub) or [Docker Compose](installation.md#install-with-docker-compose), finish that method's steps then return here.

-The wizard asks for targets, a saved login, connection settings, polling interval, interface, alerts and output files.
-The defaults for the [HTTP backend](usage.md#http-transport-backend) and [follower list source](usage.md#follower-list-source) suit most setups.
+The wizard asks for targets, a saved login, polling interval, follower list source, interface, alerts and output files.
+The [HTTP backend](usage.md#http-transport-backend) keeps its saved value, since its default suits almost every setup.
 If `curl_cffi` is missing, requests is used until you install it.
+The experimental [browser source](usage.md#browser-source-experimental) is offered too and needs Playwright.

 You can leave targets empty for the Web Dashboard and add accounts in your browser later.
 Terminal Dashboard and plain-text mode need at least one target.
 Polling accepts seconds or durations such as `1.5h` and `1h 30m`.